What is Sensitivity Analysis?

-At times, you may want to understand the sensitivity of a specific type of variables, like Probability variables or Payoff variables.
+At times, you may want to understand the sensitivity of a specific type of variable, like Probability variables or Payoff variables.
 You can filter out the variables as you like by checking these checkboxes.

 Check the Sensitivity of Any variable

 You do not need to open the Sensitivity Analyzer panel to look for a variable all the time.
 Rather, when you are at any user interface section, you will find a hand button as shown below.
 Clicking that hand button will open up the Sensitivity Analysis chart for that corresponding user input variable.
-Please note that this button may not show up if you do not have more than one actions or when the decision tree is in such a state that there is no question of choosing between actions.
+Please note that this button may not show up if you do not have more than one action or when the decision tree is in such a state that there is no question of choosing between actions.